NCMC General Transfer Policy

-North Central Missouri College maintains a list of established articulation agreements with other institutions for the transfer of the associate in arts and associate in applied science degrees, available on the NCMC website.
+North Central Missouri College maintains a list of established articulation agreements with other institutions for the transfer of the Associate in Arts, Associate in Arts in Teaching, and Associate in Applied Science degrees, available on the NCMC website.

-- lower division academic courses equal in content to current NCMC coursework.
+- Lower division, credit-bearing courses equal in content to current NCMC coursework.

-- lower division academic courses with a grade of “D” or higher.
+- Lower division, credit-bearing courses with a grade of “D” or higher.

 Coursework from institutions on a quarter hour system will be converted to semester hours using a two-thirds conversion factor for transfer to NCMC.

-There are some courses that do not count toward degree requirements and do not transfer to NCMC.
-These are as follows:
+There are some courses that are not accepted in transfer to NCMC.
+These include:

-- Career & technical (CTE) courses not equivalent to content and/or level of NCMC courses
+- Career & Technical Education (CTE) courses not equivalent to content and/or level of NCMC courses.

 Foreign College and University Credit